Masthead

 1. Locate the Desktop and create a new folder named Lab_12.
 Create two subfolders, one name Originals and one named Final.

-2. Navigate to the Lab data folder in the Shared Google Folder and locate the file Lab 12 data zip file and extract the data into the Originals folder.
-There are several separate LAZ files that store the lidar point cloud data, each file covers approximately 0.5 mile x 0.5 mile square or around 150 acres.
-LAZ is the compressed format of the standard LAS files, the LAZ files can be decompressed using ArcGIS Pro (next steps in lab instructions) or using LAS zip tools.
+2. Download the Lab 12 data zip file and extract the data into the Originals folder.
+The lab data folder includes a shapefile with the forest boundary and separate folders with the LAZ files (lidar point cloud files).
+Each point cloud file (or tile) covers approximately 0.5 mile x 0.5 mile square or around 150 acres.
+LAZ is the compressed format of the standard LAS files, the LAZ files will be decompressed using ArcGIS Pro in next steps.

 Creating and Viewing LAS Datasets

-6. Now we will review the statistics for the LAS Dataset.
-In the Catalog pane, right-click on the LAS Dataset and select Properties.
-This will bring up the LAS Dataset properties and statistics.
-Now is a good time to open the Lab 12 Worksheet.
+8. In the Catalog pane, right-click on the LAS Dataset you created in the previous step (.lasd) and select Properties.
+This will bring up the LAS Dataset properties and statistics..
 In the different Dataset properties you will find the total number of LAS points in all of the files, statistics for the individual LAS files and summaries of the returns, classifications and other data attributes.
+Now is a good time to open the Lab 12 Worksheet in Canvas.
+Note that you will not find the LAS statistics if you right click on the file in the Contents pane, you must access the properties from the Catalog view to see the full statistics and properties.

-7. Click on the Statistics option and click the Calculate button to produce the statistics for this LAS dataset from the LAS files you added.
+9. Click on the Statistics option and if needed click the Calculate button to produce the statistics for this LAS dataset from the LAS files you added.

 Now you will see information about the LAS files, including the point counts, classifications and returns.
 The LAS Files tab includes information about the linear point spacing for each of the LAS files while the Statistics includes information about the classification and attributes.
 Note that you can highlight and copy/paste the LAS file statistics into a spreadsheet to view the information.
+Make sure the Horizontal and Vertical Coordinate System are specified note the units.
+Close the LAS Dataset properties when you are done.
 You will need some of this information to questions on the lab worksheet.
-Also check the Coordinate System information by clicking on the Coordinate System tab.
-Make sure the Horizontal and Vertical Coordinate System match the metadata and note the units.
-Close the LAS Dataset properties when you are done.

 View LAS Data in 3D